 3. When Not To Shop – Avoid wedding shopping on a Saturday.
-Your shopping experience may be ab bit more rushed and unfortunately, the customer service experience may not be the best.
+Your shopping experience may be a bit more rushed and unfortunately, the customer service experience may not be the best.
 You should also stay away from shopping with children or too close to the shop’s closing time.
 Do as much as you can online, in advance, so that you have a plan (or at least the framework of a plan) in mind.
 IMPORTANT: Scroll up to number 1... do not consult too many opinions when shopping!

 5. Booking Vendors – While you want to be thorough in your research, it is important to secure your preferred vendors right away, once you’ve chosen them.
 Professional & reputable vendors get booked early.
 You do not want to lose out on a vendor for failing to declare your intent to book with them.
 If you find a great vendor, book them!
 How soon in advance should you book?
 It truly depends on the vendor.
 The most popular months for wedding celebrations are April, May, June, September & October.
-During these months, booking a vendor one year in advance is common.
+During these months, booking a vendor one year or more in advance is common.

 6. Price Shopping – You should never choose your vendors on price alone.
-Sure, it is very tempting to hire the cheapest florist, DJ or Limo.
+Sure, it is tempting to hire the cheapest florist, DJ or Limo.
 But, you do get what you pay for.
 Factors to consider, which are more important than price alone: Industry reputation, professionalism, responsiveness, reviews and value.
-No vendor is worth the cost if your wedding day is ruined.
+No vendor is worth the cost or discount, if your wedding day is ruined.
 A vendor for less, is probably less of a vendor.

 7. Getting Wrapped Up In Social Media – We all know the rabbit hole that social media can be.
 While Pinterest, IG & Facebook are excellent resources, it is also super easy to focus too much on what's "trending" instead of what YOUR actual wedding vision is.
 The most popular reels will make it seem as though DIY centerpieces are the "thing."
 In actuality, it likely took weeks to track down the correct pieces/parts and then hours to create.
 Sure, it looks great but most DIY projects take time & expense.
-Gauge what your time & frustration is worth when locking in on that board you found on Pinterest.
+Gauge what your time & frustration is worth, when locking in on that board you found on Pinterest.

 Planning for the “big day” should be stress-free.
 We hope these tips guide you into a FUN planning experience so that you can celebrate the best day of your life.